What is a Fraudulent Conversion or Fraudulent Transfer?

 Civil Matter Only

 Fraudulent transfer laws are statutory, meaning they are written in the law books.
 And our local fraudulent transfer laws to not provide for criminal remedies.
 They do not give the ability to assess additional damages or fees against the debtor.
 Different jurisdictions have different laws.
 But if you want to avoid the issue altogether, set up an asset protection plan well before you need it.
+Moreover, because of the statute of limitations, if you do it early enough, a fraudulent conveyance claim will be denied by the courts.

 Don’t Involve Friends and Family